-Training is organized for teachers in middle and high schools.
+Training courses are organized for teachers from secondary schools and high schools.

-The objective is to help teachers raise their students' awareness of the history of the Shoah by drawing in particular on cultural news.
+The aim is to help teachers raise their students' awareness of the history of the Holocaust, particularly by drawing on current cultural events.

-The teachers of the academy of Paris are invited to meet authors and works depending on current events, plays on display, or exhibitions scheduled in museums.
-These meetings are intended to become the starting point for a reflection or an artistic project to be conducted with the classes.
+The teachers of the Paris Academy are invited to meet authors and works depending on current events, plays on display, or scheduled exhibitions in museums.
+These meetings are intended to become the starting point of a reflection or an artistic project to be conducted with the classes.

 As part of the academic training plan

-These days intended for German-speaking professors and teachers in charge of the history of arts allow us to grasp the importance of Judaism in German-speaking cultures, from the beginning of the 20th century to the Second World War, to understand the transition from Yiddish to German in the Jewish elites and to discover the links between these languages.
-The manipulation of the German language by the Nazis and its effects are addressed.
+These days, intended for German-speaking professors and teachers in charge of the history of the arts, allow us to grasp the importance of Judaism in German-speaking cultures from the beginning of the 20th century to the Second World War, to understand the transition from Yiddish to German in the Jewish elite and to discover the links between these languages.
+The manipulation of the German language by the Nazis and its effects are discussed.

-The two-day internship offered in a transdisciplinary approach, in partnership with the National Archives, the Museum of Art and History of Judaism, the National Library of France and the Shoah Memorial are an opportunity for conferences with curators and historians and exchanges with a photojournalist, visits-conferences of the permanent collection collections as well as a visit to the exhibition at the National Archives, 'Présumées coupables', for a perspective on women’s artistic, social and political commitments, indicators of the evolution of women’s representation in society.
+The two-day internship offered in a transdisciplinary approach, in partnership with the National Archives, the Museum of Art and History of Judaism, the National Library of France and the Shoah Memorial are the occasion for conferences with curators and historians and exchanges with a photojournalist, Conference-visits of the permanent collection collections as well as a visit to the exhibition at the National Archives, "Alleged Perpetrators," for a perspective on women’s artistic, social, and political commitments, revealing the evolution of women’s representation in society.

-Day 1: Women in the Spotlight (Museum of Art and History of Judaism and National Archives)
+Day 1: Women in View (Museum of Art and History of Judaism and National Archives)

 Day 2: Commitments (Shoah Memorial and National Library)